wavejumper/rehook/README.md

 * marry React hooks with Clojure atoms
 * avoids singleton state

-It is my hope that rehook's core API could be used to build general and domain-specific abstractions on top: eg re-frame, om-next style querying etc.

 Its modular design, and guiding philosophy has already enabled some rich tooling like [rehook-test](#testing).

 ## Example apps